 Bonus Paid to Mr. Briggs.
 Under the terms of the third amended and restated employment agreement entered into on May 1, 2023 between Mr. Briggs and the Company, Mr. Briggs was eligible to receive an incentive bonus with a target amount equal to 74.3% of his base salary and threshold and maximum amounts equal to 52.0% and 96.6%, respectively.
-Of his target bonus, 60% is to be based on the achievement of revenue and Adjusted EBITDA targets and 40% is to be based on the achievement of individual performance goals, including developing new and expanding current university partner relationships, increasing the number of opened off-campus classroom and laboratory sites, and achieving certain revenue and profitability goals for our hybrid healthcare programs.
+Of his target bonus, 60% is to be based on the achievement of revenue and Adjusted EBITDA targets and 40% is to be based on the achievement of opened off-campus classroom and laboratory sites, and achieving certain revenue and profitability goals for our hybrid healthcare programs.